tjameson1061/lara-example/README.md

 17, <a name="siro">Signed Routes</a> -> git checkout "signed-routes"
 A straightforward example of using signed routes.
 This is mostly used for account activations, or when you want to protect a route from users who do not know the URL signature.

+18, <a name="auth">Authorization</a> -> git checkout "authorization"
+Example code which includes various implementations of Laravel Authorization, such as Gates and Policies